magicbug/QTrigdoppler/README.md

 Adapted v0.3 and QT by EA4HCF Pedro Cabrera (@PCabreraCamara)
 Extended and modified by DL3JOP Joshua Petry (@dl3jop)

 Attention: I'm looking for bug reports and new features.
-Every pull-request/issue is welcomed<br/>
+Every pull-request/issue is welcomed.<br/>
-Note: Read the Readme reagridng steup and initial installation<br/>
+Note: Read the Readme reagridng steup and initial installation.<br/>
-Note: The softwrae is tested on my IC-910H Eu as well as US.
-The IC-9700 should work as well but I didnot check that.
-Please report your findings<br/>
+Note: The software is tested on my two IC-910H (EU as well as US version).
+The IC-9700 should work as well but I did not check that.
+Please report your findings!<br/>

 ## Installation guide
 ### Ubuntu 24.10 or higher